Bright-Shard/brightcraft/README.md

 This template is available under the CC0 license.
 Feel free to learn from it and incorporate it in your own projects.

-In non-legal terms, use this project's code however you want.
-In fact, if you're wanting to find out how specific features work, I have a table of contents explaining the project's layout [here](toc.md).
+Seriously, use this project's code however you want.
+In fact, if you're wanting to find out how specific features work, I have a table of contents explaining the project's layout/what each file does [here](toc.md).